 - Add flour mixture to butter mixture a little at a time.
 Mix until well blended.

-- Poor sparkling sugar on to a medium sized plate.
+- Poor sparkling sugar onto a medium-sized plate.
 Using a small ice cream scoop, measure out dough into enough for a 1-inch ball.
-Roll ball in sparkling sugar and place cookie on a baking mat on a cookie sheet.
+Roll the ball in sparkling sugar and place the cookie on a baking mat on a cookie sheet.